 Endocarditis is a disease where the inner tissue around heart valves becomes inflamed due to a bacterial infection that originates in the bloodstream.
 It is commonly known that the bacteria from the genus Streptococcus can initiate infection (Moreillon & Que, 2004).
-No vaccine against streptococcal endocarditis is currently available (Moreillon & Que, 2004).
-Despite lack of success in vaccine development there is a new reason for optimism: a recent achievement in immunology called reverse vaccinology.
+No vaccine against streptococcal endocarditis is currently available (Moreillon & Que).
+Despite lack of success in vaccine development there is a new reason for optimism: a recent achievement in immunology called reverse vaccinology (Rappuoli, 2001).
 This strategy uses a combination of in silico, in vitro and in vivo techniques and is an efficient way to uncover and to assess universal vaccine candidates.
+Reverse vaccinology has been defined as a method of producing a vaccine by first studying the genomic information of the organism (in silico) to determine which peptides are most likely to be antigenic (Rappuoli).
+These predicted peptides will be highly expressed (in vitro) and compiled to represent all the virulent species of Streptococcus.
+Animal testing of the vaccine candidates will confirm whether or not the selected peptides stimulated an immune response in the host (in vivo).